Giants Gaming

-Giants Gaming, commonly referred to simply as Giants, is a Spanish professional esports organisation that has teams competing in Counter-Strike: Global Offensive, League of Legends, Call of Duty, FIFA, Fortnite, and Rainbow Six Siege.
-The League of Legends (LoL) team competes in the European League of Legends Championship Series.
-The organisation has two Rainbow Six Siege teams, a Singaporean team competing Southeast Asian Pro League and a Spanish team competing in the Spanish Nationals.
+Giants Gaming, commonly referred to simply as Giants, was a Spanish professional esports organisation.
+The League of Legends (LoL) team competed in the European League of Legends Championship Series.
+The organisation had two Rainbow Six Siege teams, a Singaporean team competing Southeast Asian Pro League and a Spanish team competing in the Spanish Nationals.
 Giants Gaming was founded in 2008 in Málaga, Spain.
+On 14 December 2023, Giants Gaming and Excel Esports announced a merger, forming GIANTX.